ON THIS PAGE

 The Letter of the Law Vs. The Spirit of The Law

-There was a different dynamic at work that day - The spirit of the law took second place to the letter of the law.
-In fat, there is more than one instance in Scripture when the legitimate needs of God's people superseded rules.
+There was a different dynamic at work that day - The letter of the law took second place to the spirit of the law.
+In fact, there is more than one instance in Scripture when the legitimate needs of God's people superseded rules.

 When the hungry disciples began to pick and eat the heads of grain as they were walking through the fields one Sabbath, the Pharisees accused them of being unlawful.
 Jesus' reply?

 But He said to them, "Have you not read what David did when he became hungry, he and his companions, how he entered the house of God, and they ate the consecrated bread, which was not lawful for him to eat nor for those with him, but for the priests alone?
 "Or have you not read in the Law, that on the Sabbath the priests in the temple break the Sabbath and are innocent?
 "But I say to you that something greater than the temple is here.
 (Matthew 12:3-6 NASB)

 Additionally, when people's hearts were right the Lord did not even condemn an imperfect observation of the Passover.
 In 2 Chronicles 30 we are told of the time when king Hezekiah invited all Israel and Judah to come to Jerusalem and hold a Passover to the Lord.
 The letter urged the people not to be so stubborn (stiff-necked) but to return to the Lord who would not turn His face away from them if they did so.

 Written invitations went out, passing from city to city through the coasts of Ephraim, Manasseh, and Zebulun.
 However, although the gesture was largely mocked in Israel, "some men of Asher, Manasseh and Zebulun humbled themselves and came to Jerusalem."